 The accompanying consolidated financial statements of United Therapeutics and its wholly owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
 All intercompany balances and transactions have been eliminated in consolidation.
-On March 31, 2011, we sold our wholly-owned telemedicine subsidiary, Medicomp, Inc. (Medicomp).
-Accordingly, the operating results of Medicomp for each of the two years in the period ended December 31, 2011 have been reclassified and presented within discontinued operations on our consolidated statements of operations.
-This change in presentation had no impact on net income as previously reported.
-We did not recast our consolidated statements of cash flows for the years ended December 31, 2011 and 2010 to reflect the classification of Medicomp as a discontinued operation as the impact is not significant to those statements (refer to Note 17- Sale of Medicomp, Inc.).
+In March 2011, we sold our wholly-owned telemedicine subsidiary, Medicomp, Inc. (Medicomp).
+Accordingly, the operating results of Medicomp for the year ended December 31, 2011 have been presented within discontinued operations on our consolidated statement of operations.
+We did not recast our consolidated statement of cash flows for the year ended December 31, 2011 to reflect the classification of Medicomp as a discontinued operation as the impact was not significant to that statement (refer to Note 18- Sale of Medicomp, Inc.).